ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+From Quick Fixes to Full-Scale Applications: My JavaScript Development Journey - <a href="https://javascript.plainenglish.io/from-quick-fixes-to-full-scale-applications-my-javascript-development-journey-fff431d996ae?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>When I first started using JavaScript, my goal was simple — make buttons work and forms validate.
+Over time, I realized that JavaScript…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+JavaScript Interview Prep Sheet — 1–4 Years Experience - <a href="https://javascript.plainenglish.io/javascript-interview-prep-sheet-1-4-years-experience-b4898c02e984?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gatik Rajput`**

+<blockquote>Master these tricky JavaScript interview questions to ace your next interview.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+How I Made My First $500 Selling a JavaScript Tool I Built for Fun - <a href="https://blog.stackademic.com/how-i-made-my-first-500-selling-a-javascript-tool-i-built-for-fun-1c5cacdc7dd5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>A weekend project, a random forum post, and how a few lines of JavaScript unexpectedly turned into my first paid product.
+Continue reading on Stackademic »</blockquote>

+<h3>4.
+Turbolinks and InstantClick Boosting Page Load Speed - <a href="https://javascript.plainenglish.io/turbolinks-and-instantclick-boosting-page-load-speed-60aa4327ae15?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tianya School`**

+<blockquote>we’re diving into Turbolinks and InstantClick, two powerful tools that supercharge webpage loading speeds, especially for server-rendered…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+From Messy Frontend Scripts to a Modular JavaScript Dashboard System - <a href="https://medium.com/@kainatnafees/from-messy-frontend-scripts-to-a-modular-javascript-dashboard-system-02aad286acdb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>I remember the days when my JavaScript code was a tangle of global variables, inline event handlers, and random console.log statements…
+Continue reading on Medium »</blockquote>

+<h3>6.
 How I Built a JavaScript App in My Dorm Room That Paid My Tuition - <a href="https://javascript.plainenglish.io/how-i-built-a-javascript-app-in-my-dorm-room-that-paid-my-tuition-940f6cfc7960?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `DefineCode`**

 <blockquote>The story of a side project, a couple of late nights, and the JavaScript skills that turned into real money during university.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>7.
 Building an Event-Driven Task Automation System in JavaScript - <a href="https://javascript.plainenglish.io/building-an-event-driven-task-automation-system-in-javascript-8715df244771?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>During one of my JavaScript projects, I needed to automate a chain of asynchronous operations triggered by various system events — file…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>8.
 JavaScript Essentials: The Foundational Concepts Every Developer Should Master  - <a href="https://habtesoft.medium.com/javascript-essentials-the-foundational-concepts-every-developer-should-master-8c123dd3e78a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `habtesoft`**

 <blockquote>JavaScript is the language of the web — powering everything from dynamic UI interactions to full-stack applications.
 But beyond syntax and…
 Continue reading on Medium »</blockquote>

-<h3>4.
-How to Build Offline-First Apps with JavaScript IndexedDB (No Libraries Required) - <a href="https://medium.com/@kanojiyakrunal5/how-to-build-offline-first-apps-with-javascript-indexeddb-no-libraries-required-9fee74b0d0a0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krunal Kanojiya`**

-<blockquote>Stop losing users when WiFi fails — master the browser database that keeps your web apps running anywhere
-Continue reading on Medium »</blockquote>

-<h3>5.
-TypeScript vs JavaScript: Choosing the Right Language for Your Project - <a href="https://technource.medium.com/typescript-vs-javascript-choosing-the-right-language-for-your-project-b4baf4166764?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Technource Pvt Ltd`**

-<blockquote>In the bustling world of digital innovation, every new project begins with crucial decisions.
-Choosing the right programming language is…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Should You Rely on AI Chatbots When Choosing JavaScript UI Components for a New Project? - <a href="https://ai.plainenglish.io/should-you-rely-on-ai-chatbots-when-choosing-javascript-ui-components-for-a-new-project-1fa119b5271f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript UI Libraries — DHTMLX`**

-<blockquote>AI chatbots are now widely used to get quick tips, personalized recommendations, or technical guidance across a variety of domains…
-Continue reading on Artificial Intelligence in Plain English »</blockquote>

-<h3>7. ️ React Native Local Database  Mastery — Storing and Syncing Data Like a Pro  - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-react-native-local-database-mastery-storing-and-syncing-data-like-a-pro-9c1511b77f57?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**

-<blockquote>If your app depends on data — user notes, chat messages, workout logs, orders — you need a local database.
-Continue reading on Medium »</blockquote>

-<h3>8.
-The Day a JavaScript parseInt() Turned $199 Products Into $19 — and Nobody Noticed for 3 Days - <a href="https://javascript.plainenglish.io/the-day-a-javascript-parseint-turned-199-products-into-19-and-nobody-noticed-for-3-days-8887ea71eb60?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**

-<blockquote>How a single default behavior in JavaScript’s number parsing caused a silent pricing disaster during a busy sales week.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+TypeScript Interview Questions You’re Probably Not Ready For - <a href="https://nameisjayant1.medium.com/typescript-interview-questions-youre-probably-not-ready-for-9fa54e0fc7ed?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jayant Kumar`**

+<blockquote>From tricky type manipulations to real-world debugging challenges — here’s how to prepare for the TypeScript questions that separate good…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Converting A Legacy JavaScript Codebase to TypeScript: Lessons Learned - <a href="https://medium.com/@akpagbuemaryjane/converting-a-legacy-javascript-codebase-to-typescript-lessons-learned-3e36ada96ad5?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maryjane Akpagbue`**

+<blockquote>Why I finally made the switch and what I wish I’d known before starting the migration.
+Continue reading on Medium »</blockquote>

+<h3>3.
 I Locked Down My Generic TypeScript Class — And My Code Got 10x Safer - <a href="https://javascript.plainenglish.io/i-locked-down-my-generic-typescript-class-and-my-code-got-10x-safer-eaf67aacda24?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `AshokReddy `**

 <blockquote>A deep dive into how restricting allowed keys in generics leads to cleaner APIs, tighter contracts, and more confidence in every…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>4.
 Boost Your TypeScript Skills: 25 Advanced Tips to Master the Craft! - <a href="https://javascript.plainenglish.io/boost-your-typescript-skills-25-advanced-tips-to-master-the-craft-caa99d1b2cfb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Avijit Ghosh`**

 <blockquote>Write Smarter, Safer, and Cleaner Code — The TypeScript Way
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>5.
 Mastering TypeScript Basics: 25 Essential Tips to Kickstart Your Journey - <a href="https://javascript.plainenglish.io/mastering-typescript-basics-25-essential-tips-to-kickstart-your-journey-af8a497d5029?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Avijit Ghosh`**

 <blockquote>Welcome to the first instalment of the TypeScript Foundations for Beginners series, crafted exclusively for Medium readers stepping into…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>6.
 5 TypeScript Secrets No One Talks About (But You Should Know!) - <a href="https://nameisjayant1.medium.com/5-typescript-secrets-no-one-talks-about-but-you-should-know-9480ddd2fd2c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>Discover hidden gems in TypeScript that can make your code safer, smarter, and easier to maintain.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 5 Times TypeScript Saved Me From Dumb Bugs in React Native - <a href="https://nameisjayant1.medium.com/5-times-typescript-saved-me-from-dumb-bugs-in-react-native-f78ee2ce862d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From undefined props to silent crashes — here’s how TypeScript caught the issues before they ruined my app (and my day).
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 Ace the TypeScript Interview for Lead Developers: Real-World Questions, Patterns, and Pitfalls - <a href="https://medium.com/web-tech-journals/ace-the-typescript-interview-for-lead-developers-real-world-questions-patterns-and-pitfalls-a969ba2a5b0c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>From Utility Types to Design Patterns and Type-Level Programming — Here’s How to Prove You’re More Than Just “Type Safe.”
 Continue reading on Web Tech Journals »</blockquote>

-<h3>7.
-Understanding Utility Types in TypeScript (React/ReactNative) - <a href="https://nameisjayant1.medium.com/understanding-utility-types-in-typescript-react-reactnative-9af093cf734e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jayant Kumar`**

-<blockquote>Learn how TypeScript’s utility types like Partial, Pick, Record, and others can supercharge your code with precision, readability, and…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Tiny TypeScript Tips for React Native That Make a Big Difference - <a href="https://nameisjayant1.medium.com/tiny-typescript-tips-for-react-native-that-make-a-big-difference-64534c696e18?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jayant Kumar`**

-<blockquote>From subtle syntax quirks to helpful TypeScript habits — these small details can save hours of debugging and help you write cleaner, safer…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Mastering Code Quality in TypeScript: Setting Up Prettier and ESLint the Right Way - <a href="https://codingsprints.medium.com/mastering-code-quality-in-typescript-setting-up-prettier-and-eslint-the-right-way-85695d20a582?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Event Loop at Scale: How to Keep Node.js Responsive Under Heavy Load - <a href="https://medium.com/@hadiyolworld007/the-event-loop-at-scale-how-to-keep-node-js-responsive-under-heavy-load-d4e774efc714?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>Learn how to set up Prettier and ESLint in a TypeScript project for clean, consistent, and error-free code every time.
+<blockquote>Advanced strategies to avoid blocking and keep your Node.js apps lightning-fast, even under extreme concurrency.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Andromeda.Technology: Full-Spectrum Software Leadership for Startups and Enterprise Projects - <a href="https://medium.com/andromeda-technology/andromeda-technology-full-spectrum-software-leadership-for-startups-and-enterprise-projects-dcc339cdb69e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Features You’re Not Using — But Should Be - <a href="https://javascript.plainenglish.io/the-javascript-features-youre-not-using-but-should-be-76cfdf28de45?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mario Novak`**
+✍️ **posted by `Dev Diwan`**

-<blockquote>At Andromeda.Technology, we specialize in delivering end-to-end software leadership and development for small, medium, and…
+<blockquote>Most developers know the big JavaScript hits — “ map() ”, “ filter() ”, “ async / await ”, “ fetch() ”.
+But JavaScript has quietly been…
-Continue reading on Andromeda »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Where Does JavaScript Code Run?
-(The Beginner’s Guide) - <a href="https://medium.com/@aryakrishnaksh2021/where-does-javascript-code-run-the-beginners-guide-bcb518b3358b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CRUD API Nasıl Oluşturulur — Yeni Başlayanlar İçin NodeJS ve Express Projesi - <a href="https://medium.com/@aliyasirusta/crud-api-nas%C4%B1l-olu%C5%9Fturulur-yeni-ba%C5%9Flayanlar-i%CC%87%C3%A7in-nodejs-ve-express-projesi-d03582324d55?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `aryakrishna`**
+✍️ **posted by `Ali Yasir Usta`**

-<blockquote>If JavaScript were an actor, it would need a stage to perform.
-But unlike human actors, JavaScript has two stages:
+<blockquote>Merhaba arkadaşlar sizlere bugün Rest API da CRUD işlemlerinin ne olduğunu ve nasıl çalıştığını öğrenebileceğimiz örnek eğitici bir proje…
 Continue reading on Medium »</blockquote>

-<h3>4. ⚡ Node.js in 2025 — Still the King of JavaScript Backends - <a href="https://medium.com/@theNewGenCoder/node-js-in-2025-still-the-king-of-javascript-backends-07a0e02ee91e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+How to insert global variable and access it remotely - <a href="https://medium.com/@devidjamil053/how-to-insert-global-variable-and-access-it-remotely-7a7f0730cc73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `Devidjamil`**

-<blockquote>When I first heard about Node.js, I thought it was just another library.
+<blockquote>To insert a global variable and access it remotely, store it in a centralized backend or cloud service like Firebase, AWS, or a custom API…
- Then I learned it could handle thousands of requests at the same… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-From Code to Cloud: How I Deployed My First App in Under an Hour - <a href="https://medium.com/@kaushalsinh73/from-code-to-cloud-how-i-deployed-my-first-app-in-under-an-hour-57e5a6f59fa9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Common Mistakes Node.js Developers Make (And How to Avoid Them) - <a href="https://habtesoft.medium.com/10-common-mistakes-node-js-developers-make-and-how-to-avoid-them-0f98e321fc5a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaushalsinh`**
+✍️ **posted by `habtesoft`**

-<blockquote>Lessons, shortcuts, and real-world code from a dev who learned deployment the hard way.
+<blockquote>Node.js is fast, powerful, and flexible.
+But like any tool, it’s only as good as the hands that use it.
+As developers, we often make…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Başlangıçtan Profesyonelliğe: Backend Developer Olma Rehberi (2025) - <a href="https://medium.com/@enesozer_8606/ba%C5%9Flang%C4%B1%C3%A7tan-profesyonelli%C4%9Fe-backend-developer-olma-rehberi-2025-85c350877147?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Enes Özer`**

+<blockquote>Yazılım dünyasında, hangi platformda çalışılırsa çalışılsın, veritabanı ile etkileşim kurmak ve bu veriler üzerinde çeşitli işlemler…
+Continue reading on Medium »</blockquote>

+<h3>7.
+What is Node.js?
+A Beginner-Friendly Guide for Indian Developers - <a href="https://medium.com/@luckyshimpi2424/what-is-node-js-a-beginner-friendly-guide-for-indian-developers-adcd6dd3fe1a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lokesh Shimpi`**

+<blockquote>"Frontend seekh liya?
+Ab Node.js bhi kar, full stack ban jayega !"
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-6 React useCallback Secrets That Professional Teams Use (But Never Document) - <a href="https://medium.com/@genildocs/6-react-usecallback-secrets-that-professional-teams-use-but-never-document-6a2e9f55efe3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Python Error Handling: try, except, else, finally Explained - <a href="https://python.plainenglish.io/mastering-python-error-handling-try-except-else-finally-explained-d2840249b4f3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Blueprintblog`**
+✍️ **posted by `Aayush Kumar`**

-<blockquote>You know how to use useCallback to memoize functions.
-But there’s a massive gap between basic memoization and professional performance…
+<blockquote>After this story, your code will never crash if you understand the core concepts of Error Handling.
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>2.
-DO NOT use innerHTML — 2 BIG Reasons Why | JavaScript Optimization Tips - <a href="https://medium.com/@kaklotarrahul79/do-not-use-innerhtml-2-big-reasons-why-javascript-optimization-tips-15d15a8e5e47?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Micro-frontend Architecture: Membangun Aplikasi Web yang Skalabel dan Fleksibel - <a href="https://medium.com/@muhammadrifqi1719/micro-frontend-architecture-membangun-aplikasi-web-yang-skalabel-dan-fleksibel-232ce2e75ce0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Muhammad Rifqi thufail fahmi`**

-<blockquote>DO NOT use innerHTML — 2 BIG Reasons Why?
+<blockquote>By : Muhammad Rifqi Thufail Fahmi
 Continue reading on Medium »</blockquote>

 <h3>3.
-Mastering Async/Await in JavaScript: Writing Clean, Maintainable Asynchronous Code - <a href="https://javascript.plainenglish.io/mastering-async-await-in-javascript-writing-clean-maintainable-asynchronous-code-1920a5b152e8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Features You’re Not Using — But Should Be - <a href="https://javascript.plainenglish.io/the-javascript-features-youre-not-using-but-should-be-76cfdf28de45?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mariyam Mahmood`**
+✍️ **posted by `Dev Diwan`**

-<blockquote>How I Stopped Writing Callback Soup and Started Loving Async Flows
+<blockquote>Most developers know the big JavaScript hits — “ map() ”, “ filter() ”, “ async / await ”, “ fetch() ”.
+But JavaScript has quietly been…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Do You Really Understand Angular Change Detection?
-Here’s What Most Developers Miss! - <a href="https://javascript.plainenglish.io/do-you-really-understand-angular-change-detection-heres-what-most-developers-miss-c2f3363c1ebf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Drowning Your HTML in <div> Soup — Write Clean, SEO-Friendly Code - <a href="https://javascript.plainenglish.io/stop-drowning-your-html-in-div-soup-write-clean-seo-friendly-code-17cc1dea4a3b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Gatik Rajput`**

-<blockquote>Discover the hidden costs and smart strategies behind Angular’s change detection mechanism — optimize your app like a pro.
+<blockquote>From Messy Div Soup to Clean, Search-Optimized Semantic HTML — A Before & After Guide
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+If Your Website Fails This Simple Test, Millions Can’t Use It - <a href="https://medium.com/@mbovenlander/if-your-website-fails-this-simple-test-millions-cant-use-it-99e8d66306b9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mike Bovenlander`**

+<blockquote>Keyboard navigation is the foundation of accessible web interaction.
+It allows users to operate a website without using a mouse.
+This…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>